avs-code/PREM-Podium-race-E-manager/README.md

     Show the rules to competition.
     Send simresults web page links to show in podium results web page.
     Register as driver with name & picture.
+    Edit your rules and mods page with WYSIWYG tinymce editor.

 (C)© Copyright 2016-2017 Toni Vicente & Pablo Oña